 The Graduate Diploma in Arts (Spanish) will give you the equivalent of an undergraduate major in Spanish without completing a second bachelor’s degree.

-Alongside the language is a vibrant and captivating cultural heritage, which New Zealanders are beginning to discover and appreciate more fully through our growing relationships with Latin American countries.
+Alongside the language is a vibrant and captivating cultural heritage.
+New Zealanders are beginning to discover and appreciate this more fully through our growing relationships with Latin American countries.

-Whether you study on campus or by distance, you will learn from supportive, passionate academics who produce digital study materials complete with exercises, audio, videos and presentations.
-Your lecturers deliver live online tutorials/lectures at various times - evenings, lunch times and weekends - to fit with your busy schedule.
+You will learn from supportive, passionate academics who produce digital study materials complete with exercises, audio, videos and presentations.
+Your lecturers deliver live online tutorials/lectures at various times to fit with your busy schedule.
 They ensure that you don’t have to learn on your own and that everyone can practise speaking Spanish in a shared environment.

-Language doesn’t exist in isolation, and becomes more powerful when it is learnt in a cultural context.
+Language doesn’t exist in isolation.
+It becomes more powerful when it is learnt in a cultural context.
 You’ll use videos, music and literature to examine social, historical and political developments.
 Through exploring this context, you’ll also explore your own culture and identity.

 Trade, tourism and diplomatic relations between New Zealand and the Hispanic world are on an upward trend.
 With the Graduate Diploma in Arts (Spanish) your knowledge of Spanish language and culture will prove both valuable and rewarding with a wide range of career choices possible, including: